EvansWinner/awesome-line-editors/README.md

-Blah blah, small, blah, lightweight, blah blee bleh, [suckless](https://suckless.org/), can be statically linked, blah blah, isn't a [systemd](https://ihatesystemd.com/why/) service or whatever, Does One Thing and Does it Well[™](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) -- you know, all that rap.
+Blah blah, small, blah, lightweight, blah blee bleh, [suckless](https://suckless.org/), can be statically linked, blah blah, isn't a [systemd](https://ihatesystemd.com/why/) service or whatever, Does One Thing and Does it Well[™](http://www.catb.org/esr/writings/taoup/html/ch01s06.html)—you know, all that rap.

-## Finally, one crazy thing
+## Finally, one weird thing

 Line editors tend to be very terse, and to expose what amounts to a language for the manipulation of textual data.
 Teco's command language is even Turing-complete.
-I don't know it well enough to comment extensively, but if you appreciate the kind of thinking that went into Ken Iverson's [Notation as a Tool of Thought](https://www.jsoftware.com/papers/tot.htm) and think that APL is a great numerical language, and wouldn't it be nice to have something with similar terseness specialized for text manipulation -- well then maybe line editors are your thing.
+I don't know it well enough to comment extensively, but if you appreciate the kind of thinking that went into Ken Iverson's [Notation as a Tool of Thought](https://www.jsoftware.com/papers/tot.htm) and think that APL is a great numerical language, and Wouldn't it be nice to have something with similar terseness specialized for text manipulation?—well, then maybe line editors are your thing.
 APL god [Aaron Hsu](https://www.sacrideo.us/) seems to have thought so when he wrote his editor [ALE](https://github.com/arcfide/ALE) (on which see below, though in fact if you asked him what is a great language for text